Your leadership role in criminal justice and law enforcement awaits.

 To be a successful professional in criminal justice and law enforcement administration, you will need to understand how criminal justice organizations function, how to manage the people and issues that you will face regularly, and how to build programs and policies through community involvement and collaboration.
-Our online Master of Criminal Justice and Law Enforcement degree prepares you for all of this and more.
+CSU-Global's online Master of Criminal Justice and Law Enforcement degree prepares you for all of this and more.

 Job titles you might achieve with a master’s degree in criminal justice and law enforcement administration include: